 - How might we apply technology to make civic government more efficient simultaneously? …and cultivate trust?
 Why?
 “Dark Matter”

 When technologists describe cities, they describe the visible — the mechanical parts, electronic gadgets, physical features, and infrastructures.
 These components are efficient, if impersonal, and make life better for residents.
-When sociologists describe cities, they describe the invisible — the relationships, the interactions, experiences, and culture of a place.
+When sociologists describe cities, they describe the invisible — the relationships, interactions, experiences, and culture of a place.
 In this way, the city is a feeling.
 Cities personalities.
 They can be welcoming, hopeful, dignified, ambitious, prosperous, and flourishing.

 On the other hand, they can also be tyrannical, dehumanizing, and impoverishing.
 They can do all of these and more at the same time.
 How do we know if we are successful?
-If we engaged a wide and diverse number of citizens in terms of perspectives and lived experiences If citizens engage with us and contribute ideas and experiments to Dark Matter YYC, If the civic government adopts the citizen perspective in smart city designs.
+If we engage a wide and diverse number of citizens in terms of perspectives and lived experiences If citizens engage with us and contribute ideas and experiments to Dark Matter YYC, If the civic government adopts the citizen perspective in smart city designs.